pantheon-systems/documentation/source/docs/articles/drupal/major-version-drupal-upgrades.md

   - managing
 keywords: drupal, upgrade, upgrading, revision upgrade, update, updating
 ---
-The best practice for doing a major Drupal revision upgrade (i.e. version 6 to version 7) is to start a new site.
+To upgrade Drupal to a new major version (i.e. version 6 to version 7) you must create a new site.
 Even the simplest of upgrades require their own QA and deployment process, and trying to do an upgrade on an existing site is not a recipe for success.

 Also, Pantheon needs to track the proper upstream Git history for your site to deliver core updates.
 By starting a new site for the upgrade, you ensure that future core updates will be available via the Dashboard.

-The best way to think about upgrading to the next major revision of Drupal on Pantheon is the same as when you get a new laptop or smartphone: first you set up both devices side-by-side, then you migrate the data from the old to the new.

 <div class="alert alert-danger" role="alert">
 <h4>Warning</h4>
 Do not attempt the upgrades on the platform.
 This is not supported.</div>

 ## Upgrade from Drupal 6 to Drupal 7

-### Set up the Code and Migrate the Data

 1. Start a new site using Drupal 7 as the start state.
 2. Add the 7.x version of your contrib modules.